-1. moderate 2. major 3. severe has never or rarely similar incidents have similar incidents have occurred before and occurred fewer than occurred 3 or more is very unlikely to 3 times and / or are times and / or are very recur or be digitally likely to recur or be likely to recur or be replicated digitally replicated digitally replicated
+1. 2.
+3. has never or rarely similar incidents have similar incidents have occurred before and occurred fewer than occurred 3 or more is very unlikely to 3 times and / or are times and / or are very recur or be digitally likely to recur or be likely to recur or be replicated digitally replicated digitally replica

-Assessment Total:

-Are any of the domains scored a '3'?
-YES / NO

-(if yes, code the incident RED)
+Assessment Total: Rating (please circle) Are any of the domains scored a '3'?
+YES / NO YES / NO ORANGE major (if yes, code the incident RED) RED